Create a simple drawing app using the Python library "TKEasyGUI"

 Hello

-The other day, I was playing around with a Python TKEasyGUI , and I heard that you can easily create desktop applications, so I decided to create a drawing application.
+The other day I was playing around with a Python TKEasyGUI , which I heard makes it easy to create desktop apps, so I decided to make a drawing app.

 What is TKEasyGUI?